-Application has been made to the Financial Conduct Authority (the FCA) under Part VI of the Financial Services and Markets Act 2000, as amended (the UK Listing Authority) for Senior Preferred Notes, Senior Non-Preferred Notes and Subordinated Notes issued under the Programme during the period of 12 months from the date of this Base Prospectus to be admitted to the official list of the UK Listing Authority (the Official List) and to the London Stock Exchange plc (the London Stock Exchange) for such Notes to be admitted to trading on the London Stock Exchange's Regulated Market.
+Application has been made to the FCA for Senior Preferred Notes, Senior Non-Preferred Notes and Subordinated Notes issued under the Programme during the period of 12 months from the date of this Base Prospectus to be admitted to the official list of the FCA (the Official List) and to the London Stock Exchange plc (the London Stock Exchange) for such Notes to be admitted to trading on the London Stock Exchange's Regulated Market.
 References in this Base Prospectus to Notes being listed (and all related references) shall mean that such Notes have been admitted to trading on the London Stock Exchange's Regulated Market and have been admitted to the Official List.
-The London Stock Exchange's Regulated Market is a regulated market for the purposes of Directive 2014/65/EU (MiFID II).
+The London Stock Exchange's Regulated Market is a regulated market for the purposes of Directive 2014/65/EU, as amended (MiFID II).